How to write a narrative essay

 Instead, you’re filling a gap in words: the feelings.
 Remember, you’re aiming at your reader’s feelings when you’re writing a narrative essay.

-Step 5: Prepare a breathtaking conclusion
+Write a breathtaking conclusion

 As you’re writing your conclusion, just make sure that your story is now in the present day.
 Rather than ending your story in the past, you conclude your story with present experiences, awareness, and lessons.